How to Be Prepared for Natural Disaster with Our Vacation Rental Software

 Many of our VRM clients are well acquainted with hurricanes, and for many of you that is an unpopular word.
 Todd Plumlee, owner of Plumlee Gulf Beach Realty in Indian Rocks Beach, Florida, shared a picture of his "H-Storm-Kit" with us.
 Once a year they set it up and make sure everything still works, including checking driver updates.
 This is all packaged together in a rolling box.
 "Our H-Box, as we never say the H-cane word around here, came in handy during another September 2017 disaster, Irma!
 The first thing I set up over on the mainland, in a rental house, was my mobile office!"

-Be on the lookout for PART TWO of this blog post, where we will share step-by-step instructions for essential reports and how to message guests and owners.
+Check out PART TWO of this blog post, where we will share step-by-step instructions for essential reports and how to message guests and owners.
 We will have printable instructions for you to include in your emergency kit.

 3. Know Your VRM Login Credentials